CityLife (Milan): History

 The new exhibition centre in Rho-Pero opened in 2005, 85 years after the first Trade Fair in April 1920.
-The Fiera’s move to an area outside Milan benefitted the city by eliminating traffic problems caused by big events and by freeing up a highly valuable area.
+The Fiera's move to an area outside Milan benefitted the city by eliminating traffic problems caused by big events and by freeing up a highly valuable area.
 An international tender for the redevelopment of the old Fiera area, seeking to create an unprecedented level of connectivity with the surrounding urban context, concluded in 2004.
 The CityLife project won the competition due to the high level of architectural and environmental quality it offered.

 The 20 exhibition halls, with a total volume of about 2500000 m3, were demolished and submitted to remediation in 2007 and 2008.
-Painstaking efforts were made to protect and recover the area’s stock of trees, 120 of which were saved and relocated in the public parks across Milan.
-Since 2007 a Permanent Environmental Observatory has been working to protect the surrounding districts.
-Administered by local public authorities, it controls the noise, dust and environmental impact during all stages of construction, using among other things sound-absorbing and dust protective solutions.
+Painstaking efforts were made to protect and recover the area's stock of trees, 120 of which were saved and relocated to the public parks across Milan.
+Since 2007, a Permanent Environmental Observatory has been working to protect the surrounding districts.
+Administered by local public authorities, it controls the noise, dust and environmental impact during all stages of construction, using, among other things, sound-absorbing and dust protective solutions.